About the Coach Education Programme

 Originally implemented by the Equestrian Federation of Ireland Coaching Committee in 1998, now the HSI Coaching Steering Committee, the aim of the programme is to:

-- Establish a practical coach education system
+- Establish a practical and professional equestrian coach education system

-- Maintain a recognised certification system for coaches
+- Maintain a recognised certification system

-- Provide ongoing support for these coaches
+- Provide an ongoing educational support system for qualified coaches

 The National Coaching and Training Centre (NCTC) was established in 1994 to cater for both High Performance Athletes and Coach Education Development.
 The Equestrian Federation of Ireland (EFI), now operated through Horse Sport Ireland (HSI), signed up to the National Coaching Development Programme (NCDP) in 1996 and has been very active in equestrian coach education since that time.